*** Any day arrival - Min 2 nights stay***

 Check-in - 4pm / Check -out - 10am

 On the outskirts of Lampeter, this Hotel and Restaurant is set in its own lovely grounds in a gently sloping valley.
 Great food and a fantastic welcome.
 Sunday lunch is very good value at around £25 per head.
 Dinner also available.
 Reservation needed Tel - 01570 422910

 The Cellar (Y Selar)

 On the Corner of the inner harbour at Aberaeron is the Cellar Restaurant….not really a cellar, more a semi-cellar really.
-Great food from Chef Dan, friendly atmosphere and Hostess with the mostest Carol!
+Great food from Chef Dan, friendly atmosphere and great hosts!
 Good for lunch and dinner.
 Tel -01545 574666

 The Harbourmaster Aberaeron

 On the harbour at Aberaeron, and a very good standard of food…ideal for Sunday Lunch and evening meals.
 They also serve meals in the Bar (cheaper and more atmosphere).
 A tad pricey...